godwish/MyStartPage/README.md

 The part you want to modify can be modified using the editing function.

 You can add/modify localization files directly to the addition folder.
 You can change the language by modifying the source.

+You can change the title or language setting by modifying the setting.php file.